Mikael201/Neural-Network/README.md

 Machine Learning can be divided roughly into three categories:
   1. Supervised Learning (We know the labels of the data)
   2. Unsupervised Learning (We do not know the labels of the data)
-  3. Reinforcement Learning (We try to make our algorithm to learn from positive feedback)
+  3. Reinforcement Learning (We try to make our algorithm to learn from feedback)

 This project is an example of supervised learning with neural networks.